taubman33/django-install/README.md

-# Homework: Set Up a Django Application & Virtual Environment
+# How to Set Up a Django Application & Virtual Environment

 ## Python 3 Installation